dlunde/kth-beamer/README.md

 # KTH Beamer Theme
-A minimalistic LaTeX beamer theme for KTH presentations.
+A minimalistic LaTeX beamer theme for _KTH Royal Institute of Technology_ presentations.
 Adds a few graphical elements on top of the default beamer theme.

 ## Installation
 An installable package for this theme is work in progress, but not yet ready